pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/Enc.md

 method width($cid) returns UInt
 ```

-R/w accessor to get or sey the width of a character.
+R/w accessor to get or set the width of a character.

 ### glyph